11 E-Commerce Challenges and How to Overcome Them

 • Collaborate with other businesses: To reach a larger audience and give customers more options, team up with small businesses that complement your own.

 E-commerce faces significant security concerns because online transactions are susceptible to fraud, data breaches, and hacking.
-Verizon found that 43% of data breaches target small firms.
+In 2024, the average total cost of a data breach was $3.31 million for small companies and $5.42 million for very large firms.

 E-commerce businesses confront several common challenges linked to security and fraud: